Indian Navy conducts drill at Mumbai airport

-It was conducted to test procedures and practices required in the unlikely event of a submarine search, escape and rescue
+The Indian Navy conducted the major drill to test procedures and practices required in the unlikely event of a submarine search, escape and rescue

 The Indian Navy conducted a major drill to test procedures and practices, at the Mumbai airport yesterday.

 The Simulated Submarine Casualty Exercise (SMASHEX) commenced at 4.30 am near gate number 6 of Mumbai airport.
 An aircraft, IN238, four containers, two cranes and a forklift were part of it.

 Fifty Navy officials participated in the exercise under the supervision of a commander who wound it up at around 6 pm.
 A senior official said that it had been on for a few days.

 SMASHEX is an exercise to test procedures and practices required in the very unlikely event of a submarine search, escape and rescue.
 It was solely conducted by the Indian Navy without the involvement of security agencies or police.